 • International and national travel to and from Stanford University.

 • U.S. visa fees - usually around $140.
-Please apply for a B1 business visa, as our short training course is considered like a professional conference or workshop.
+Please apply for a B1 business visa, as our short training course is considered as a professional conference or workshop.

-• Accommodation prior to Sunday, August 19th or after Friday, August 31st.
-We can provide suggestions for any early arrivals or late stays.
+• Accommodation prior to Saturday, August 10th or after Saturday, August 24th.
+We can provide suggestions for any early arrivals or late stays outside of these dates.

 • Transportation and lunch during day off - approximately $50.